 You'll have to pay back 1% of your family’s Child Benefit for every extra £200 you earn over £60,000 each year.

-This is known as the High Income Child Benefit Tax Charge.
-To pay the tax charge, you’ll need to register for Self Assessment and complete a Self Assessment tax return each year.
+If either of those don’t apply you’ll have to register for Self Assessment and complete a Self Assessment tax return each year.
 If you don’t normally send a tax return to HMRC, you’ll need to register by 5 October following the tax year you need to pay the charge.

-Either you or your partner earns more than £80,000 per year
+If you or your partner earns more than £80,000 per year

 If either you or your partner has an income of more than £80,000 a year before tax, you'll have to repay all your Child Benefit as Income Tax.